Learn

 Quick answer

-A wrong-number text may be risky if a stranger keeps the conversation going and later brings up investing, crypto, or moving to another app.
+A wrong-number text may be risky if a stranger keeps the conversation going over days or weeks and later brings up investing, crypto, or moving to another app.

+Replying once can show your number is active.
 You do not need to keep chatting with someone you do not know.
-Stop before money, accounts, or personal details come up.

 What it may look like